Co-founders key to UK’s start-up success

 “It was clear that for Patch to succeed it was going to have to solve two fundamental challenges.
 One was brand and marketing while the other was operations and delivery.
-Having a co-founder has allowed each of us to tackle these individually, while improving our strengths.
+Having a co-founder has allowed each of us to tackle these individually while improving our strengths.
 It’s fair to say that without Ed we’d have had no chance of success, nor would Patch have been able to scale as well and as quickly as we have.”

 Katie Massie-Taylor, co-founder of Mush, comments:

 “Mush was born when we struck up a conversation in a rainy playground, both looking after two small kids.
 We had separately considered starting our own businesses – but helping new mothers tackle the loneliness we had felt became a shared mission.
 We would never have become entrepreneurs without a co-founder to help get it off the ground, and building a successful company as a duo turned out to be way more fun that we could have hoped.
-We brought complimentary skills to the table and had each other for moral support, but above all we shared the same values and were twice as effective at getting things done.
+We brought complementary skills to the table and had each other for moral support, but above all, we shared the same values and were twice as effective at getting things done.
 We probably rely on each other more than we do our husbands in day to day life now!”

 Tessa Cook, co-founder of OLIO, comments:

 “Having a co-founder is like having a superpower.
 We couldn’t imagine going on the exciting but daunting journey of launching a business without one.
-In many ways we’re like peas in a pod, but in others we’re incredibly different; however together we’re definitely stronger.
+In many ways, we’re like peas in a pod, but in others, we’re incredibly different; however, together we’re definitely stronger.
 Some people, including our partners, didn’t always see OLIO’s potential, so having a co-founder when everyone’s doubting you makes you feel slightly less crazy!
 Alone we probably couldn’t solve the problem of food waste, but together we most definitely can.”

 Tom Valentine, co-founder of Secret Escapes, comments: